Madison GardnerPosted January 21, 2026

 Your PMS doesn’t operate in a vacuum.
 It needs to communicate seamlessly with your other essential tools, especially your Electronic Health Record (EHR) system.
 When these systems don’t integrate, your staff is forced to enter data in multiple places, which wastes time and increases the risk of errors.
 Before you commit to a PMS, verify that it can integrate smoothly with your existing technology.
 Organizations like the American Medical Association offer helpful tools to guide practices through this process.
 Making integration a top priority ensures a more unified and efficient workflow for your entire team.

-Mistake #3: Ignoring the Total Cost
+Mistake #3: Ignoring the Total Cost of Ownership

 The initial price tag of a PMS is only one piece of the financial puzzle.
 Investing in new software is a significant commitment, and there are often various fees beyond the subscription or one-time payment.
 Be sure to ask about the total cost of ownership, which can include expenses for setup, data migration, staff training, and ongoing maintenance or support.
 Understanding these potential hidden costs from the beginning allows you to budget accurately and prevents unexpected bills later on.
 A transparent vendor will be upfront about all associated costs, helping you make a financially sound decision for your practice.

-Mistake #4: Not Prioritizing Your Team’s Experience
+Mistake #4: Not Getting Your Team’s Input

 You can have the most powerful software in the world, but if your team finds it clunky and difficult to use, you won’t see the benefits.
 The user experience is critical.
 A system with a steep learning curve can lead to staff frustration, slow adoption, and persistent errors that disrupt your workflow.
 The best practice management software is designed to be intuitive, making daily tasks easier for your staff, not harder.
 Involve your team in the selection process.
 Let them sit in on demos and provide feedback.
 Choosing a system they feel comfortable with is one of the surest ways to guarantee a successful implementation.